GT4SD/zero-shot-bert-adapters/README.md

 # Zero-shot-BERT-adapters
-Repository containing code for Zero-shot-BERT-adapters (Z-BERT-A), which is the implementation of the paper [Z-BERT-A: a zero-shot pipeline for unknown intent detection](https://arxiv.org/abs/2208.07084).
+Repository containing code for Zero-shot-BERT-adapters (Z-BERT-A), a two-stage method for multilingual intent discovery relying on a Transformer architecture, fine-tuned with Adapters, which is initially trained for Natural Language Inference (NLI) and later applied for unknown intent classification in a zero-shot setting.

 <img src="https://user-images.githubusercontent.com/6382701/195600358-24c3f136-96f0-4a8a-8eaf-220970ca0604.png" width=523 height=466>